DataThirstLtd/azure.databricks.cicd.tools/README.md

 ## Examples

-Please see the tests folder for examples and details of how to import this module.
+See the [Wiki](https://github.com/DataThirstLtd/azure.databricks.cicd.tools/wiki) for help on the commands.
+You can also see more examples in the tests folder.

 ## Bearer Tokens